jundalisay/sp/content/en/research/ancient/greek/metamorphoses/book-01/part-05.md

 So when the seven streamed Nile from oozy fields returned duly to her ancient bed, the sun's ethereal rays impregn the slime, that haply as the peasants turn the soil they find strange animals unknown before:

-some in the moment of their birth, and some deprived of limbs, imperfect; often part alive and part of slime inanimate are fashioned in one body.
+Some in the moment of their birth, and some deprived of limbs, imperfect; often part alive and part of slime inanimate are fashioned in one body.

 Heat combined with moisture so conceives and life results from these two things.

 The flames may be the foes of water.
 Yet everything that lives begins in humid vapour, and it seems discordant concord is the means of life.

 When Earth, spread over with diluvian ooze, felt heat ethereal from the glowing sun, unnumbered species to the light she gave, and gave to being many an ancient form, or monster new created.

 Unwilling she created thus enormous Python.

 Thou unheard of serpent spread so far athwart the side of a vast mountain, didst fill with fear the race of new created man.

 The God that bears the bow (a weapon used till then only to hunt the deer and agile goat) destroyed the monster with a myriad darts, and almost emptied all his quiver, till envenomed gore oozed forth from livid wounds.

-Lest in a dark oblivion time should hide the fame of this achievement, sacred sports he instituted, from the Python called
-“The Pythian Games.”
+Lest in a dark oblivion time should hide the fame of this achievement, sacred sports he instituted, from the Python called “The Pythian Games.”

 In these the happy youth who proved victorious in the chariot race, running and boxing, with an honoured crown of oak leaves was enwreathed.

 The laurel then  was not created, wherefore Phoebus, bright and godlike, beauteous with his flowing hair, was wont to wreathe his brows with various leaves.

 ## Daphne And Phoebus

 Daphne was the daughter of a River God and was first beloved by Phoebus, the great God of glorious light.

-'Twas not a cause of chance
-but out of Cupid's vengeful spite that she was fated to torment the lord of light.
+'Twas not a cause of chance but out of Cupid's vengeful spite that she was fated to torment the lord of light.

 For Phoebus, proud of Python's death, beheld that impish god of Love upon a time when he was bending his diminished bow, and voicing his contempt in anger said;

 “What, wanton boy, are mighty arms to thee, great weapons suited to the needs of war?

 The bow is only for the use of those large deities of heaven whose strength may deal wounds, mortal, to the savage beasts of prey;
-and who courageous overcome their foes.— it is a proper weapon to the use of such as slew with arrows Python, huge, whose pestilential carcase vast extent
+and who courageous overcome their foes.—

+it is a proper weapon to the use of such as slew with arrows Python, huge, whose pestilential carcase vast extent